nvdaaddons/DevGuide/readme.md

 Planned sections:

-* What exactly is global plugin.
+* What exactly is global plugin (done).
-* Importance of consulting NvDA and add-on commands to minimize command conflicts (done, see the section on add-on components).
+* Importance of consulting NvDA and add-on commands to minimize command conflicts (done, see the section on add-on components) (done).
-* When not to use global plugins.
+* When not to use global plugins (done).
-* A few worked out examples.
+* A few worked out examples (few more needed).
 * These sections may change.

 ## App Modules ##